 But if an irregularity occurs in the mucosal cells, and the integrity of the protective barrier weakens, gaps and holes may develop, increasing intestinal permeability.
 Once the intestinal lining has been compromised, undigested foreign proteins, including food components not broken down by normal digestion, “leak” into the bloodstream in high concentrations.
 This is what’s commonly referred to as leaky gut.

 These foreign substances overwhelm the immune system and create an inflammatory response that leads to problems in the digestive tract and throughout the entire body.
 Ultimately, a leaky gut has the potential to affect more than your bowels – it can set the stage for a long list of systemic problems.

 For most people, the decline from normal digestion to digestive dysfunction and leaky gut is gradual.
-It starts with symptoms that are easy to ignore, such as mild indigestion and bloating, and then slowly progresses to intestinal misery.
+It starts with symptoms that are easy to ignore, such as mild indigestion and bloating, and then slowly progresses to ongoing intestinal discomfort.
 Add in chronic illness, chronic stress, and eating on the run, and the digestive situation goes from bad to worse.
 Here’s what to watch out for:

 You might think this list covers a pretty extensive set of symptoms — and, you’d be right.
 That’s how interconnected gut health is with the rest of your body.
-If your gut is leaky, other chemical processes, organs, and tissues in your body won’t function well either.
+If your gut is leaky, other chemical processes, organs, and tissues in your body won’t function optimally either.